Paul has worked in a variety of roles over the years, both as part of a team and solo. Born in the UK, he now lives in Florida.

 Working solo can present many challenges, but this article lists and examines the main positives.

-I have worked both solo and as part of a team in a varied working life of nearly forty years, and know the differences well.
+I have worked both solo and as part of a team in a varied working life of nearly 40 years, and I know the differences well.
 This list of advantages is not intended to be exhaustive, but I do believe that it includes all the main benefits of working independently.

 10 Advantages of Working Individually